-Stephanie Susnjara is an experienced freelance writer/editor who is well versed in many media platforms.
-She currently specializes in digital and branded content (articles, slideshows, quizzes, blogs) and specializes in health and wellness, business, entertainment and more.
-She writes frequently for Slate Custom Publishing, New York University’s College of Dentistry and blogs for an array of small businesses in the beauty, cosmetic medical, real estate and vitamin manufacturing sectors.
+Stephanie Susnjara is an experienced freelance writer/editor who is well versed in many media platforms such as digital and branded content (articles, slideshows, quizzes, blogs).
+She specializes in health and wellness, business, entertainment and more.
+Ms. Susnjara writes for Slate Custom Publishing, New York University’s College of Dentistry and blogs for an array of small businesses in the beauty, cosmetic medical, real estate and vitamin manufacturing sectors.
 From 2009-2014, Ms. Susnjara worked extensively for The Dr. Oz Show, serving as a frequent web content writer (articles, quizzes, slide shows) and also writing hundreds of on-air vignettes titled, “One Minute To Better Health With Dr. Oz” and “Dr. Oz’s House Calls.”

 In the capacity of book editorial consultant, Ms. Susnjara has worked on The Hypomanic Edge: The Link Between A Little Craziness And A Lot of Success (Simon & Schuster/2005), Searching for Bill Clinton: A Psychological Biography (St. Martin’s/2008) both by John D. Gartner; The Latina’s Guide to Health by Jane Delgado, PhD.
 (Newmarket/2010).
 From 2013-present, she has ghostwritten on several book projects whose various subjects have centered on health and wellness, business, spirituality, personal trauma and the 2012 terrorist attack in Benghazi.